-Overall, the Suedes were solid performers I think.
+Overall, High Rise was a solid performer, I think.
 And as for caving in to High Rise, I will reiterate: the film was filmed before Hiddleswift ever happened.
 (Because obviously that's what counts in the context of the eyeshadow.)
 End of discussion.

 Described as “a lustrous pearl with a glowing sheen” we were incredibly impressed with the Sateens.
 Read on to find out why.